DDstrongman/DDLoganLog/README.md

 ## License

-DDCardView is available under the MIT license.
+DDLogan is available under the MIT license.
 See the LICENSE file for more info.